netbox-community/netbox-chart/README.md

 - This chart has only been tested on Kubernetes 1.18+, but should work on 1.14+
 - This chart works with NetBox 3.0.0+ (3.0.11+ recommended)
 - Recent versions of Helm 3 are supported
+- a storage class that support ReadWriteMany (RWX) for persistent volumes, [see below](#readwritemany-persistent-volumes)

 ## Installing the Chart